OpenSSL

 SSL3_GET_RECORD: decryption failed or bad record mac

-1. Check that you are using the latest OpenSSL version, if is too old, update to latest supported.
+1. Check that you are using the latest OpenSSL version.
+If it is too old, update to the latest supported version.